d-513/SquidCord/readme.md

 }
 ```

-`channel` - the id of the discord channel
+`channel` - the id of the discord channel.

-`guild` - the id of the discord server
+`guild` - the id of the discord server.

 `token` - bot token from https://discordapp.com/developers/applications

 Problems with setting up the bot? https://www.writebots.com/discord-bot-token/